Our Brands

 Birkenstock

-Birkenstock has been crafting shoes in Germany since 1774 — making it one of the oldest footwear brands on earth.
-Their legendary cork-latex footbed contours to the shape of your foot over time, creating a truly custom fit.
-The deep heel cup, arch support, and wide toe box work together to promote natural foot mechanics.
-Once your feet discover a Birkenstock, they don't forget it.
+The Birkenstock family's involvement in shoemaking traces back to 1774 in Germany, and the brand's cork-latex footbed has been a defining innovation in comfort footwear.
+That footbed contours to the shape of your foot over time, creating a personalized fit.
+The deep heel cup, arch support, and wide toe box work together to promote natural foot alignment.
+It's the kind of shoe people become devoted to once they try it.

 Best For